 Types of Miter Saws: Training the Apprentice

-- Miter Saw: Has a mitering table that adjusts the cross-cut angle
+- Miter Saw: Any wood-cutting saw with a mitering table that adjusts the cross-cut angle

 - Sliding Miter Saw: Has a rail system that slides the blade from front to back and extends the maximum cutting length

 - Compound Miter Saw: Has an adjustment left and/or right to cut down through the wood at an angle

 - Compound Sliding Miter Saw: Gives you mitering, beveling, and sliding functions

 - Dual Compound Sliding Miter Saw: Gives you all three functions with beveling to both left and right

 In it’s most basic form, the miter saw (or chop saw) has a table that pivots to the right and left, allowing you to change the angle of the cross cut you’re making.
 The blade drops straight down and your cut capacity is limited by the blade’s diameter.
 The capacity will be smaller than the blade diameter since the arbor gets in the way of letting it drop all the way through.